 1. Preheat the oven to 375F (190C).
 Cut the plums into quarters.
 Cut the peach into thick slices.
 Divide and spread the 1/3 stick (40 grams) butter over the bottom of 2 x 10” (25cm) loaf pans.
 Sprinkle the Demerara sugar on top of the butter.
 Arrange the cut fruits on top, avoiding the sides (this will help release the cakes from the pan later on) and place the pans in the fridge while making the batter.

 2. In a large bowl, whisk the butter, lemon zest and sugar to a coarse mixture.
 Add the yogurt and eggs and mix well.
 Add the lemon juice, vanilla and salt and mix.
 Add the semolina, flour and baking powder and whisk to a thick batter.
 Divide the batter between the two pans, and flatten the top lightly with a spatula.

 3. Bake for 35 minutes, or until the cake is golden and a toothpick inserted in the middle comes out clean.

 4. Transfer the pans to a rack and let stand for 2 minutes.
-Place a serving tray on top of the pan and carefully (the pan is still hot, so use oven mitts) hold both the pan and the tray together, turning the cake over to the tray, so that the fruit is now on top.
-Remove the pan and let cool to room temperature before serving.
+Place a serving tray on top of the pan and carefully, using oven mitts (the pan is still hot!) hold both the pan and the tray together, turning the cake over onto the tray, so that the fruit is now on top.
+Remove the pan and let cool to room temperature before slicing.